Getting Started

 property set totrue

 .
-Your data is now ready to be furnished!
+The tradeline is now ready to be furnished!

 Closing a Tradeline

-- If you wish to close a tradeline, use the CloseTradeline Mutation.
+- To close a tradeline, use the CloseTradeline Mutation.
 All that is required is the tradeline ID, which can be found with the Me query.
 This mutation requires a session token, as per User Scoped Authentication.
 Following the example in Getting Started , the mutation may look like:

 mutation CloseTradeline {